How to Manage Your Time EffectivelyHow to Manage Your Time Effectively

 Techniques for creating a timetable are:

-List and prioritise tasks.
+List and Prioritise Tasks

 Before starting the day or week, make a list of the assignments to do and assign priorities according to their importance and urgency.
 The ABCDE method is helpful for this.